-During the first quarter of 2024, the Company initiated a NI 43-101 compliant Preliminary Economic Assessment ('PEA') of the oxide and transition mineral resources at the Barani East and Gourbassi West Deposits and a mineral resource estimate of the Gourbassi West North Deposit.
-Results are expected in early Q1 2025.
-As part of the PEA, the metallurgical samples were submitted to a certified metallurgical lab in South Africa.
-The lab work will be used to determine the potential gold recovery from a variety of gold recovery options to support a potential mine and mill design, if warranted, for the oxide and transition resources at the Barani East, Gourbassi West and possibly Gourbassi West North gold Deposits.
+Initiated during the first quarter of 2024, the NI 43-101 compliant Preliminary Economic Assessment ('PEA') of the oxide and transition mineral resources at the Barani East and Gourbassi West Deposits and a mineral resource estimate of the Gourbassi West North Deposit results expected in early 2025.

-Metallurgical work continues with preliminary test work results expected in early December, 2024.
+All metallurgical test work results expected in early 2025.